Professor of the Practice of Law

-Debra teaches Lawyering Process and Advanced Legal Research.
-She received the William T. Driscoll Master Educator Award in 2001.
+Dr. Austin teaches Lawyering Process, Advanced Legal Research & Writing, and Professionalism and Well-being Skills for the Effective Lawyer.
+She received the University of Denver Distinguished Teaching Award in 2019 and the William T. Driscoll Master Educator Award in 2001.